olive-language/olive/docs/optimizations.md

 ### Inlining

 Replaces a function call with the body of the called function.
 This eliminates call overhead and allows all scalar passes to work across the former call boundary.
-The compiler uses a size-based heuristic to decide when inlining is worth it — small, frequently-called functions are good candidates; large functions are not.
+The compiler uses a size-based heuristic to decide when inlining is worth it.
+Small, frequently-called functions are good candidates; large functions are not.

 ### Loop-Invariant Code Motion (LICM)